frejanordsiek/pinephone_call_noise_investigation/README.rst

 to.
 The extension determines the image format.

 The ``-n NPERSEG`` option specifies the number of samples per segment to use when computing the spectrogram.
-The default is ``2**14 = 16384``, which is a good value to be able to resolve small frequency peaks while averaging enough segments together to get a reasonably smooth spectrogram for a recording of about a minute.
+The default is ``2**18 = 262144`` (6 seconds at 44 kHz), which is a good value to be able to resolve small frequency peaks while averaging enough segments together to get a reasonably smooth spectrogram for a recording of about a minute.

 The ``-s`` option causes the spectrogram to be plotted in a GUI window when done to allow for easier viewing than a plot file provides.